ministryofjustice/tsung-wrapper/README.md

 	</pre>

-* __erlang_funtion__: A typical dynvar configuration to define an erlang function that will be called to return the dynamic variable might look like:
+* __erlang_function__: A typical dynvar configuration to define an erlang function that will be called to return the dynamic variable might look like:

 	<pre>
 	dynvar: